fluree/crypto-utils/README.md

 >This library has a dependency on the @fluree/crypto-base library, which can be downloaded via `npm install @fluree/crypto-base`

+## Breaking change between version 1.8 & 1.9
+The `host` parameter has been dropped from the signQuery function since it is no longer used to create the signing string.

 ## API

 ### Generate Keys